hashicorp/terraform-website/content/source/docs/enterprise/before-installing/cluster-architecture.html.md

 The amount of memory used per Terraform run is configurable in the installer dashboard (`https://<TFE HOSTNAME>:8800`), and changing that amount will alter the maximum concurrent capacity of the cluster.

+## Data Storage

+The clustered deployment is designed for use with external data services.
+These include a PostgreSQL database and a blob storage service.

 ## Architecture Diagrams

 The following diagrams represent the architectures used on the three supported cloud platforms: